 - MAJOR INDUSTRIES = TOURISM, CONSTRUCTION, CLOTHING AND ALCOHOL

 A BRIEF HISTORY OF ANTIGUA & BARBUDA

 The first known inhabitant of these island were called the Siboney or “stone people”, which dated as far back as 1775 B.C.
 They were then succeeded by the Arawak people, who lived on the islands for hundreds of years.

 In 1493, Christopher Columbus discovered the two islands on his second voyage and name the bigger island “Santa Maria de la Antigua”.
-For years the Spanish and French tried to conquer the two islands, but to no avail due to the exceptional defence by the natives.
+For years the Spanish and French tried to conquer the two islands, but to no avail, due to the resistance put up by the fierce Caribs.

 After many failed attempts at colonization by the Spanish and French, the British arrived on the shores of Antigua in 1632, and finally managed to colonize the island.